percona/pxb-docs/docs/create-gtid-replica.md

  > START REPLICA;
 ```

-If you are using version 8.0.23 or later,
-use [CHANGE_REPLICATION_SOURCE_TO and the appropriate options](https://dev.mysql.com/doc/refman/8.0/en/change-replication-source-to.html). `CHANGE_MASTER_TO` is deprecated as of that release.
+Use [CHANGE_REPLICATION_SOURCE_TO and the appropriate options](https://dev.mysql.com/doc/refman/8.0/en/change-replication-source-to.html). `CHANGE_MASTER_TO` is deprecated as of that release.

 !!! note